joelnewcom/joelnewcom.github.io/collections/_software-project/soft-skills/soft-skills.md

 | Midnight (end of day) <br /> or shown as start of next day   | 24:00 |

 # Acronyms
-LOB (Line of business)
+- LOB (Line of business).
+Big companies split into line of business
-AOB (Any other business) is used for a last point in agendas to emphasize every other topic can be discussed as well.
+- AOB (Any other business) is used for a last point in agendas to emphasize every other topic can be discussed as well.
-PPMO (Project Portfolio management office)
+- PPMO (Project Portfolio management office).
+Supports project in terms of finance, hiring, on/off-boarding, timesheets, holidays, project roadmap etc.
+- IMHO (In my humble opinion)
+- TBH (To be honest)

 # Effects and laws to describe a standard situation